Lecture notes on ridge regression: Moments

 Besides another motivation behind the ridge regression estimator, the use of Theorem \ref{theo.Theobald2} is limited.
 The optimal choice of $\lambda$ depends on the quantities $\bbeta$ and $\sigma^2$.
 These are unknown in practice.
-Then, the penalty parameter is chosen in a data-driven fashion by means of cross-validation (see Section \ref{subsect.crossvalidation}). \\ \\ \begin{remark} \mbox{ } \\ Theorem \ref{theo.Theobald2} can also be used to conclude on the biasedness of the ridge regression estimator.
-The Gauss-Markov theorem \citep{Rao1973} states (under some assumptions) that the ML regression estimator is the best linear unbiased estimator (BLUE) with the smallest MSE.
-As the ridge regression estimator is a linear estimator and outperforms (in terms of MSE) this ML estimator, it must be biased (for it would otherwise refute the Gauss-Markov theorem). \end{remark}
+Then, the penalty parameter is chosen in a data-driven fashion (see e.g. Section \ref{subsect.crossvalidation} and various other places). \\ \\